She is Me - soul encounter & mythopoetic identity

 Just as I am wondering who she is and why she is here, I see that she is carrying a stick - just like the stick I had been beating the ground with for hours.
 I gasp as I recognise that She is Me.
 “She is Me!”
 I call out.
 Tears stream down my face as I soak up the vision of Her.
 In the centre of her chest is a deep imprint in the shape of a heart icon.
 I fold at the knees and sob.
 She is Me.
 She is a guardian of Love.
 She is here to Love the river of Life.
 Somehow, I will live as Her.
 She shows me I am here to follow Love wherever She will take me.
 She is Me.

 O holy woman, in your long green cloak, Love has branded you deeply, through bark and wood, with a heart carved inches deep.
-It will take time, O Heart, but I will come to know you, as birthmark, as wound, as scar, as ceremonial tattoo.
+It will take time, O Heart, but I will come to know you, as birthmark, as sacred wound, as scar, as ceremonial tattoo.
 O Heart, I will carry you, the crown I wear on the inside.
 I am Love’s apprentice.
 She is Me.

 Anahata Giri